Romeo and Juliet (1968 film): Casting

 Paul McCartney has said he was considered by Franco Zeffirelli for the role of Romeo.
 Although Zeffirelli does not mention it in his autobiography, McCartney provided details on this account (including meeting with Olivia Hussey and exchanging telegrams with her) in his co-written autobiography.

 Zeffirelli engaged in a worldwide search for unknown teenage actors to play the parts of the two lovers.
 Musician Phil Collins was in the running for Romeo, while his then-girlfriend Lavinia Lang (herself a great friend to Hussey) was in the running for Juliet, as was actress Anjelica Huston, but the latter's father, director John Huston, withdrew her from consideration when he decided to cast her in his film A Walk with Love and Death.
 When they were cast, Whiting and Hussey were 16 and 15 years old respectively.
 However, both stars had aged a year by the time filming began in the summer of 1967.
 Zeffirelli adapted the play in such a way as to play to their strengths and hide their weaknesses: for instance, long speeches were trimmed, and he emphasized reaction shots.
 Zeffirelli said of the casting: "It's a tremendous risk.
 We just hope to have the right chemistry – a melancholy Romeo who rebels like all the youth of today and a pure, determined Juliet.
 If we fail, it will be ridiculous."

 Laurence Olivier's involvement in the production was by happenstance.
 He was in Rome to film The Shoes of the Fisherman and visited the studio where Romeo and Juliet was being shot.
 He asked Zeffirelli if there was anything he could do, and was given the Prologue to read, then ended up dubbing the voice of Lord Montague as well as other assorted minor roles.

 Filming

 After cast readings in late May, rehearsals and filming began at the end of June 1967 in Tuscania, Italy, then moved to Pienza, Gubbio, and Artena, before completing at Cinecittà movie studios in Rome.
-The famous Romeo and Juliet balcony scene was filmed in Artena in September 1967.
+The balcony scene was filmed in Artena in September 1967.

 The film is set in 14th century pre-Renaissance Italy.